totiffany/totiffany.github.io/_posts/2019-06-07-Happy-Birthday-Hazel!.md

 ---
 published: false
+image: Hazel_2.jpg
+description: >-
+  Before the baby comes I wanted to be sure to write about our little Hazel turning 2!
+Her birthday was at the end of April, so this post is only over a month late.
+Ha.
+I had big plans the day of her birthday to throw a party for her with a few of our closest friends and family.
+But she woke up sick and and refused to nap, so we canceled our plans and went for a drive around the city instead.
+Thankfully she always falls asleep on long drives.
+Here are a few updates on my baby girl who I can't believe is 2...
 ---
 ![Hazel_2.jpg]({{site.baseurl}}/img/Hazel_2.jpg)

 Before the baby comes I wanted to be sure to write about our little Hazel turning 2!
 Her birthday was at the end of April, so this post is only over a month late.
 Ha.
-I had big plans that day to throw a party for her with a few of our closest friends and family.
+I had big plans the day of her birthday to throw a party for her with a few of our closest friends and family.
 But she woke up sick and and refused to nap, so we canceled our plans and went for a drive around the city instead.
 Thankfully she always falls asleep on long drives.

 Here are a few updates on my baby girl who I can't believe is 2...